coderolls/coderolls-blog/_posts/git/2022-10-29-git-cheat-sheet.md

 description: "A cheat sheet for GIT, a free and open source software for distributed version control."
 ---

-A cheat sheet for [GIT](https://git-scm.com/), a free and open source software for distributed version control.
+A cheat sheet for [GIT](https://git-scm.com/), a free and open-source software for distributed version control.

 ## Create Repository